MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 #### Simple

-What is a simple function ?
-Well, It is actually easier to define its opposite : complex.
+> What is a simple function ?
+> What is a complex function ?
+> Why does it matter ?

-So what is a complex function ?
-I already wrote a [detailed, PowerShell-specific answer to that question]({{- site.url -}}{%- link _posts/2017/2017-04-18-measuring-powershell-code-complexity.md -%}).
+Well, I already wrote a [detailed PowerShell-specific answer to these questions]({{- site.url -}}{%- link _posts/2017/2017-04-18-measuring-powershell-code-complexity.md -%}), so I invite you to take a look at it.

 ### Documented